apache/druid/docs/operations/auth-ldap.md

   -->

 This page describes how to set up Druid user authentication and authorization through LDAP.
 The first step is to enable LDAP authentication and authorization for Druid.
-You then map an LDAP group to roles and assign permissions and users to roles.
+You then map an LDAP group to roles and assign permissions to roles.

 ## Enable LDAP in Druid